es2mac/DrillAI/Ideas.md

 - Don't draw piece in intermediate (line-clearing) state

+- Twist and slide moves
+    - Implement SRS wallkicks
+    - "Hinge" detection
+        Check for 2x2 shape with only top left or right filled
+        ```
+        O _          _ O
+        _ _    or    _ _
+        ```
+    - Only check from natural drop positions, and not hanging in midair

+- Record game in-memory and long-term
+    - Two seeds, history of move pieces
+        - These are enough to programmatically recreate the game
+    - Optionally, available piece sequence, clear counts, fields

+- Show other info, e.g. step

+- Add controls, e.g. replay history

+- Q: is there a possible bad condition where a piece is placed, waiting for line-clear animation, while bot is restarted but immediately self-stopped, triggering a new play before the animation is done?
+    - Consider further dividing the controller, separate out the view / animation logic

 - Animation
     - Placing piece
         - Generate the move sequence from spawn to final position